-Flat Bench Dumbbell Presses
+Flat Dumbbell Presses

 Wide-Grip Lat Pulldown

 To achieve the wide grip simply place your hands about four inches wider than your shoulders on each side.
-Pull the bar down and pause momentarily before slowly raising the bar back up.
+Pull the bar down until it reaches to top of your chest, and pause momentarily before slowly raising the bar back up.

 Incline Dumbbell Presses

 This exercise is like the flat bench dumbbell presses mentioned above, and works the upper portion of the chest.
 It’s my all-time personal favourite exercise.
 I don’t know why, but I just really enjoy doing this exercise.

 You’ll need an adjustable bench where you can set an incline, to no more than 60 degrees.